 - 1. To review the basic concept of inheritance - 2.
-To introduce the notions of abstract methods, abstract classes, and interfaces. - 3.
-To introduce Polymorphism. - 4.
+To introduce Polymorphism. - 3.
+To introduce the notions of abstract methods, abstract classes, and interfaces. - 4.
 To introduce issues that arise with subclasses protected visibility, use of the super() constructor - 5.
 To discuss the notion of multiple inheritance and Java's approach to it